 Virtual Case Study Competition (VCS)

-In the meantime, to read up on all past champions and competition summaries, please check out our ARCHIVE.
+Read up on all past champions and competition summaries in our ARCHIVE

 Rock Chalk, Jayhawk » Read the full recap

 Congratulations to the University of Kansas for winning first place in the 2020 Virtual Case Study Competition.
 The Jayhawk team of Ashley Unmacht (Team Leader), Courtney Mathena, Ginger McBride, and Kate Schmit earned the school its first ever VCS title.

 In second place was the team from the University of North Carolina at Greensboro consisting of Emily Brown (Team Leader), Carolina Forrest, Nick Vitalone, and Hannah Wiebke.